 1. Offer a top-notch product.

-Offering a top-notch product might seem like an obvious answer, but I mention it here because sometimes it’s not your core product that ends up being the day-maker.
+Offering a top-notch product might seem like an obvious answer, but I mention it here because sometimes it’s not your core product or FEC POS system that ends up being the day-maker.

 The other day, I enjoyed some seasonal flavored coffee at a local restaurant and it was so tasty that I wanted to buy some to make at home.
 It turned out that the restaurant partnered with Raphael’s Roastery, a local Tennessee coffee roaster, to provide patrons with a unique offering.
 The restaurant could have offered just any blend they got from their food purveyor but instead paid special attention to this seemingly small detail.
 In doing so, they not only secure themselves in patrons’ minds as a restaurant committed to serving only the best, but they also support other local businesses.
 In the farm-to-table, experiential-dining culture we’re living in, this is a home run.